raspiblitz/raspiblitz/README.md

 #### 1. SYNC - Selfvalidate all Blocks

 With the new RaspberryPi 4 (with SSD & min 2GB RAM) this is the best way to go.
-It will take around 2-3 days to sync & validate directly with the bitcoin network and then you have done it completely the original `don't trust, verify` way.
+It will take around 2-3 days to sync & validate directly with the bitcoin network.
+With this option, you have done it the original `don't trust, verify` way.

 *For the old RaspberryPi 3 this is not recommended.
 A RaspberryPi 3 has a very low power CPU and syncing+validating the blockchain directly with the peer2peer network can take multiple weeks - thats why for a RP3 you should choose the COPY option .*

 #### 2. COPY - Copy from Laptop or another RaspiBlitz over Local Network

-First you need to download & validate the blockchain on your own computer/laptop.
-Todo so install bitcoin-core (0.18.1 or higher) from [bitcoin.org](https://bitcoin.org/en/download) and keep it running until blockchain is synced (will need around 300 GB).
+First, you need to download & validate the blockchain on your own computer/laptop.
+Install bitcoin-core (0.18.1 or higher) from [bitcoin.org](https://bitcoin.org/en/download) and keep it running until the blockchain is synced (you will need around 300 GB).

 Then you can use the COPY option to copy the blockchain over to the RaspiBlitz.
 This will be done over the local network by SCP (SSH file transfer) - follow the instructions given during the dialog.

-Its advised to keep the bitcoin-core & the blockchain data as a backup on the laptop incase you need to re-setup the RaspiBlitz.
+It is advised to keep the bitcoin-core & blockchain data as a backup on the laptop in case you need to redo the setup of RaspiBlitz.

 More details: [I have the full blockchain on another computer.
 How do I copy it to the RaspiBlitz?](FAQ.md#i-have-the-full-blockchain-on-another-computer-how-do-i-copy-it-to-the-raspiblitz)